Are you ready for Thanksgiving?

 It is school break for the kids and, hopefully, work break for Mom and Dad, too.
 Here are some fun activities to do to keep everyone happy.

-- Nov14 to Dec 30 – Arboretum – The 12 Days of Christmas at Night
+- Nov 7 to Dec 31 – Holiday at the Arboretum featuring The 12 Days of Christmas at Night

 We have more Holiday Lights ideas for you